SooryaGeorge7/Paint-In-Cafe/README.md

 * Making a herovideo that also acts as a background video.
 I couldnt use the background attribute in css  to add the background videos and make changes in that way.
 I had to insert video in a div in html and adjust the video using css to make it appear as a background video/gif rather than a video that stands alone.
 * I could not fit navigation links in the smaller screens without it looking too cluttered or the font-size being ineligable.I decided to make a hamburger toggler for smaller screen which will show navigation links when clicked on.
 * My menu of naviagtion links in smaller screens were not displaying properly because all the elements were on the same level, then i used z-index to make my menu higher than the other elements on the screen to make sure menu is displayed ontop of the other elements without the other elements showing through.
-* The background video did not want to center itself as the screensizes increased or decreased- this was fixed by adding a outer div to video and setting the position of div to relative while you position the video itself to obsolute.
+* The background video did not want to center itself as the screensizes increased or decreased- this was fixed by adding a outer div to video and setting the position of div to relative while you position the video itself to absolute.
 Set the object-fit of video to cover.
 Set the bottom attribute of video to be 0.
 * The images in gallery did not have the correct aspect ratio while doing lighthouse testing- I solved this by adding the css attribute object with value of cover to every image in the gallery.

 ## Credits
 ### Code Used
 * [Code used to make hamburger toggler](https://www.codingnepalweb.com/responsive-navigation-menu-bar-html-css/)